Level Four BTEC Higher National Certificate (HNC) in Construction and the Built Environment

 How will I be assessed?

-You will be assessed in a variety of ways, including written assignments, work-based practical assessment, portfolio
+You will be assessed in a variety of ways, including written assignments, scientific experiments, presentations, group work, posters.

 For more information about assessment, including guidance on marking, feedback and plagiarism, please refer the HE Assessment Policy and the programme spec for course-specific information.